 - Don’t touch any marine animals, such as fish, snails, and others.
 They play an important role in keeping this delicate ecosystem in check.

-Bacalar is located in the Yucatan Peninsula, in southern part of Quintana Roo State.
+Bacalar is located in the Yucatan, in southern part of Quintana Roo State.
 While Bacalar doesn’t have any beaches, it’s also not far from Mahahual and Xcalak, two small towns that are famous for some of the best beaches in Mexico and world-class diving.

-During my trip to Bacalar, I stayed at Casa Delia, a nice family-run hotel with a pool and patio about 10 minutes away from downtown Bacalar and within walking distance from the ADO bus station.
-Another great budget stay in Bacalar is Asile Hotel Boutique located in downtown Bacalar.
+I stayed at Casa Delia, a nice family-run hotel with a pool and patio about 10 minutes away from downtown and within walking distance from the ADO bus station.
+Another great budget stay is Asile Hotel Boutique in downtown Bacalar.

 While Bacalar has several luxury hotels such as Hotel Casa Hormiga that offers a spa with wellness treatments and a designated area for yoga and meditation.
-Another luxury property is Habitas Bacalar, a 5-star hotel with beautiful waterfront cabanas and a lush garden.
+Another luxury property is Habitas, a 5-star hotel with beautiful waterfront cabanas and a lush garden.

 Mia Bacalar Luxury Resort and Spa is one of the most well-known luxury hotels in Bacalar with a restaurant, pool, spa and awesome amenities, so you technically don’t even have to leave your hotel.

 Not ready to drop a few hundred dollars for a night stay on the lagoon?
 No worries!
-Bacalar has tons of less-expensive hotels for under $100 within a short distance from the lagoon.
+The town has tons of less-expensive hotels for under $100 within a short distance from the lagoon.

-For example, La Galuna Bacalar is a great mid-range option with cool minimalistic design and big swimming pool.
-And Hotel Aires Bacalar boasts stunning garden views, clean design, continental breakfast and affordable prices.
-It’s one of the best hotels in Bacalar for a mid-range price!
+For example, La Galuna is a great mid-range option with cool minimalistic design and big swimming pool.
+And Hotel Aires boasts stunning garden views, clean design, continental breakfast and affordable prices.

 Bacalar might be one of the most beautiful destinations in Mexico, but you don’t have to break your bank to afford a stay here.
-There are many budget-friendly hotels in Bacalar.
+There are many budget-friendly hotels here.